dtch1997/orchestrate/docs/running_notes.md

 This document contains running notes on the development of the Orchestrate project, with the most recent updates at the top.

+## Backlog

+### UI Enhancements

+- **UI Support for Input/Output**
+  - Implement UI components to visualize and edit step inputs and outputs
+  - Add input configuration panel for setting up user inputs and step dependencies
+  - Create output visualization with proper formatting based on output type
+  - Implement input validation and error handling
+  - Add visual indicators for data flow between steps (showing which outputs connect to which inputs)
+  - Support for previewing the input/output structure during workflow design

+### Technical Improvements

+- Implement persistence layer for workflows and results
+- Enhance error handling and reporting
+- Improve testing coverage

+## May 2025 - Input/Output Support Implementation

+### Project Update (Early May 2025)

+Significant enhancements have been made to the workflow engine to support inputs and outputs for each step.
+This foundational work enables more complex workflows with proper data flow between steps and user inputs.

+#### 1. Input/Output Model Implementation

+- **Enhanced Data Models**
+  - Added `StepIO` class to represent input and output specifications
+  - Updated `WorkflowStep` model to include inputs and outputs fields
+  - Enhanced `StepResult` model to store extracted outputs
+  - Improved serialization/deserialization for the new fields

+- **YAML Format Extension**
+  - Extended the YAML workflow format to support input and output definitions
+  - Added source specification for inputs (user or step ID)
+  - Added description fields for better documentation

+#### 2. Engine Enhancements

+- **Input Processing**
+  - Implemented input value retrieval from context or previous steps
+  - Added support for user inputs with proper validation
+  - Enhanced variable substitution in prompts

+- **Output Extraction**
+  - Added automatic output extraction from step results
+  - Implemented pattern matching for structured outputs
+  - Added support for both string and dictionary outputs

+- **Context Management**
+  - Improved context passing between steps
+  - Enhanced step execution with input-aware context preparation
+  - Added proper storage of outputs in the execution context

+#### 3. CLI Improvements

+- **User Input Collection**
+  - Added interactive user input collection based on workflow requirements
+  - Implemented input description display for better user guidance
+  - Enhanced CLI output to show available inputs and outputs

+- **Result Reporting**
+  - Improved result reporting with output information
+  - Enhanced JSON output format with structured outputs
+  - Added better error reporting for input/output issues

+#### Example Workflows

+- Created example workflows demonstrating the new input/output capabilities:
+  - Marketing campaign generator with step-to-step data flow
+  - Product description generator with user inputs

+#### Next Steps

+1. **UI Support for Input/Output**
+  - Implement UI components to visualize and edit inputs and outputs
+  - Add visual indicators for data flow between steps
+  - Create input forms for user inputs

+2. **Advanced Output Processing**
+  - Implement more sophisticated output extraction methods
+  - Add support for structured data formats (JSON, XML)
+  - Enhance error handling for malformed outputs

+3. **Documentation**
+  - Create comprehensive documentation for the input/output system
+  - Add more example workflows showcasing different patterns

+The input/output support implementation provides a solid foundation for more complex workflows with proper data flow, making the orchestration engine much more powerful and flexible.

 ## April 2025 - Technical Debt Reduction

 ### Project Update (Mid-April 2025)